 There are plenty of excellent motorcycle dpet carriers available that will keep your pet safe and comfortable for the ride.

 This may seem obvious, but especially with small dogs, people seem to assume it's okay to just sneak your dog in.

 Most hotels don't allow pets unless they are service animals.
 This means that you're going to have to put your dog in a bag to take them outside and take extra care to make sure they don't' bark.

 Do yourself a favor and call ahead to make sure the place you're staying is pet-friendly.
 It will eliminate a stressor for you, and make your pet more comfortable.

 3. Pack Any Medications

-Even if you're just taking a weekend trip, if your dog is prone to any illnesses or flare-ups and you have medication on hand, bring it along.
+Even if you're just taking a weekend trip, if your dog is prone to any illnesses or flare-ups and you have medication on hand, pack them in your pet carrier or on your bike.
 I have a dog with IVDD, which means I almost always have medication on hand in case she has a flare-up.

 If you're a long way from home and your dog gets hurt or sick with something that could be prevented by bringing along their medications, you're going to have a ruined trip.

 If you're taking a long motorcycle road trip, check the route for dog parks, or regular parks along the way.
 The same way that you get tired from riding all day, your dog can experience the same things.